 - No bundle discounts

-- No discounted international calls for VoIP
+- No discounted international calls for VoIP (if you add a home phone plan)

 Either price is competitive and comes with 25Mbps typical evening download speeds and 8Mbps upload speeds.
-If you sign up and it’s not for you, Flip also offers a 14-day satisfaction guarantee.
-For comparison, check out more of the cheapest NBN 25 plans from our database below.
+If you sign up and it’s not for you, Flip also offers a 14-day satisfaction guarantee and has no lock-in contact, so you can get your money back and find another cheap NBN plan that might suit you better.
+The plan also has no lock-in contract, so you can switch providers before the deal ends and grab another intro discount from somewhere else.

-Cheapest NBN 50 plan
+Cheapest NBN plans: NBN 50

 - Low promo pricing for six months